 Things you should NOT do during the import and go-live gap

 After we take a backup of your system and import it your data should be changed as little as possible within your old system and Cloud Retailer until you go fully live. if, for example, you change a product code during this gap period the system will not recognize it as the same product when the second import is done.
 It will then create a new product and will also be confused about which product the sales history belongs to (new or old product) and potential duplication can occur.
 In a nutshell, you should especially and specifically avoid changing "identifiers" for anything (products, customers, employees, etc) in the system during this gap time.

-The list of things you CAN do is smaller than the list of things you can.
+The list of things you CAN do is smaller than the list of things you cannot.
 Here are the only database changes you should make during this gap time:

 - Create new products, customers, suppliers, employees